ProJosef/tech-notes/README.md

 # Employee Management System

-A simple and intuitive Employee Management System built with Next.js, Express, MongoDB, and React.
+A simple and intuitive Employee Management System built with Next.js, NextAuth and MongoDB.
 This app allows users to manage employee information, create and update tech notes, and perform role-based tasks like adding or removing users.

 ## Features:
 - Role-based permissions (Admin, Manager, Employee)